rocketeducate/articles/content/general/host-react-vue-free.md

 series:
 ---

-## Host your React/Vue Projects with Continuous Deployment, for Free!
+## Host React/Vue with Continuous Deployment, for Free!

 ### Introduction